vikasgrover2/vg-llm/README.md

 ```
 Token will be displayed after '?token='

 Use the token to log into the jupyter notebooks.
+Notebooks are in the /notebook directory.

 If all the libraries in requirements were installed successfully, all code should run.